 HDI – 0.005 ppm – 8 hours

-As mentioned above, the best approach is prevention of any detectable worker exposure—especially TDI which is considered the most toxic of the commonly available diisocyanates used in industry.
+As mentioned above, the best approach is the prevention of any detectable worker exposure—especially TDI which is considered the most toxic of the commonly available diisocyanates used in industry.
+The most common isocyanate is MDI and does not appear to be as virulent a sensitizer as TDI.
+HDI appears to cause fewer problems than TDI or MDI.

 We recommend monitoring of workers very soon after the introduction of an isocyanate in the workplace and at regular intervals thereafter, (OSHA usually recommends every 3 years), and when there is any change in the process.